 Apply online for a personal licence

 An applicant for a personal licence will need to submit the following supporting documents to the licensing authority in the area where they are permanently resident.
-If you are applying to East Riding of Yorkshire Council, these documents can be uploaded with the online application or alternatively emailed to firstname.lastname@example.org with your application reference number.
+If you are applying to East Riding of Yorkshire Council, these documents can be uploaded with the online application or alternatively emailed to firstname.lastname@example.org your application reference number.
 Applicants from Scotland may apply to any authority in England and Wales.

 You will need: